tdurouchoux/dsview_vault/topics/Concept/TaskGroups.md

 type: Concept
 ---

-TaskGroups are a way to organize tasks into hierarchical groups in Airflow, useful for reducing visual clutter in the DAG representation and the Airflow UI.
+TaskGroups are a way to organize tasks into hierarchical groups in the Airflow UI, helping to reduce visual clutter.